Service for Grieving Adults:

 The investigation offered here provides a chance to slow down, to hear your own concerns and to have someone listen to you who has no need for you to be other than you are.
 It is a private conversational process aimed at discovering, organizing and developing a narrative large enough for you to formulate new notions about how to move forward.

 After our first Consultation, if you decide that we can work together, we will agree to meet for a limited number of sessions.
 Each meeting will involve specific considerations that I believe are necessary to understanding what interrupts your wish to move forward.
 We will, within your comfort range, use memory as a guide.
 Clarifying your old stories, we will explore how to meaningfully make them part of a new larger story.
 I believe that it is not suffering, but meaningless suffering, that defeats us.
 Our primary task will be to develop confidence in the fact that your story has a story you’ve yet to hear.

 At the end of our sessions, we will either complete an e-book (generally reflecting a legacy story growing out of your loss) or we will create other ways to give your loss a particular and meaningful form.

-My belief is that having something to hold in your hands provides a touchstone for the inevitable shifting between the wish to remember and the need to forget that is essential to ‘good grief’.
+My belief is that having something to hold in your hands provides a touchstone for the inevitable shifts between the wish to remember and the need to forget that are essential to ‘good grief’.